kajott/CompoKit/Compo-HOWTO.md

 Entries that come as single files (such as photos) are simply put into their directory as-is.
 For entries with work stages, it's recommended to rename the main image so that it's lexicographically *after* all the work stage images, e.g. `zzzzz.png`.
 This way, showing the image and its work stages always works the same way: Start with the main image, press Home to get to the first image in the folder, then cycle though all images with Space or Page Down until the main image is reached again.
 Finally, exit the viewer with Esc.

 Note that the image viewer in CompoKit, XnView, is *not* configured to zoom into images that are smaller than the screen.
 This is deliberate, because XnView lacks a "fill screen, integer zoom only" option, only "fill screen with interpolation", which is absolutely not what we want when viewing oldschool graphics.
-So, there's no other way but to press the + (plus) key an appropriate number of times when the entry comes up.
+So, there's no other way but to press the + (plus) key an appropriate number of times when the entry comes up, or upscale the entry with Nearest Neighbor (non-)interpolation before the compo.

 ANSI/ASCII compos require some special treatment.
 While we theoretically could show them as images (exporting them out of ACiDView if necessary), this would be quite lame.
 Instead, we use a proper ANSI/ASCII compo tool: Sahli.
 Unfortunately, it's quite hard to use, so it has its own manual: [Sahli-HOWTO.md](Sahli-HOWTO.md).